 Key in recruiters getting what they need

-Recruiter Guy #3 was prepared
+Recruiter Guy #3

 - Customer ordering and return procedures, written for “guys in the pits” v. front office personnel, regarding industrial laundry equipment.